Major Announcement

-tiered rate recommendations are expected with the FY 2026-27 budget.
+tiered rate proposal (separate alley and curb rates) comes with the FY 2026-27 budget.

 KEEP ALLEY TRASH